Top 3 Books for Mystery Lovers

 Missing person, damsel in distress, a broken down vehicle, yada yada yada.
 Tropes are many but can we really choose on one when we 'actually' want to read?
-To ease your headache on choosing a novel, I got you my friends, I got you.
-Here are 3 jewels I've ranked.
-You gotta fasten those seatbelts though: 'cause it's gonna get a bit nippy.
+Thriller, mystery and crime: welcome to the world of amusement.
+To ease your headache (dedicating to all my friends who asked me book-recs) on choosing a novel, I got you.
+Here are top 3 mesmerizing books I have ranked.
+You may fasten those seatbelts though: because it's going to get a bit nippy.

 1. The Turn of the Key by Ruth Ware

 This little thriller gift ought to blow your mind by enticing words, classy atmosphere and mysterious frames.
+Every page, or rather, every word in this book is crafted very beautifully and in an elegant manner.
+If you scan your eyes across the pages, you will immediately find at least 5 pretty words at a glance.
 If you're looking for a book to be alert at every second of reading, The Turn of the Key is the right stack of papers for you.
-Google the storyline if you please, I'm scared of unintentional spoilers :/
+It's also good for new readers as the kind of language used here is simple to grasp.
+The very 'orange-ish' cover page sits attractive in any bookshelf.
+Special applause to the designer.
+Wish I could tag you here.
+Readers, please google the storyline if you please, I'm scared of unintentional spoilers :/

 2. The Secret History by Donna Tartt

 Oh my, my!
-I'm never gonna stop talking about this book.
+I'm never going to stop talking about this book.
 I've reviewed this multiple times on multiple platforms but nothing seems to quench my thirst to talk about it.
 It's got a sweet cult-reader base.
-You gotta be in the dark academia clan to enjoy this.
+You GOT to be in the dark academia clan to enjoy this.
 Also, beware of 600+ pages.
-You're either gonna love or hate this book.
-There's no middle line.
+You are either going to love or hate this book.
+There is no middle line.
+Complex words, concepts, thought processes and miniature details but if you're down for visualizing a cosy and mysterious atmosphere, and want to picture the characters well, Donna Tartt's got your back.
 Richard, Camilla, Charles, Edmund, Henry and Francis.
 They are prettier than their names, I vouch.
+If you have survived this paragraph of mine, it would be clear to you that The Secret History is my favorite book.

 3. 400 Days by Chetan Bhagat

-You might be wondering why this woman wrote about 3 random books.
+Now as we wrap up the list, you might be wondering why this woman wrote about 3 random books.
 Yes, it's just 3 but they, my people, are the 3 that are worthy to get clubbed together.
-If you need your eyes fixed on ink, body unmoved and mind clenched tight, read these.
+Yes, and many friends of mine have asked me book recommendations and the genre requests showed that people love thriller books.
+Therefore, my friends, If you need your eyes fixed on ink, body unmoved and mind clenched tight, read these.

 Comments